Celcuity (NASDAQ:CELC) Lowered to “Sell” at Zacks Investment Research

-Celcuity (NASDAQ:CELC) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report released on Tuesday, Zacks.com reports.
+Celcuity (NASDAQ:CELC) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a report issued on Monday, Zacks.com reports.

 According to Zacks, “Celcuity Inc. is a cellular analysis company.
 It engaged in discovering new cancer sub-types and commercializing diagnostic tests designed to significantly improve the clinical outcomes of cancer patients treated with targeted therapies.
 The company’s proprietary CELx diagnostic platform uses a patient’s living tumor cells to identify the specific abnormal cellular activity driving a patient’s cancer and the targeted therapy.
 Celcuity Inc. is based in Minneapolis, United States. “

-Several other research firms have also recently weighed in on CELC.
-HC Wainwright restated a “buy” rating and set a $11.00 price target (down from $19.00) on shares of Celcuity in a report on Friday, May 8th.
-Craig Hallum began coverage on Celcuity in a report on Monday, May 11th.
-They set a “buy” rating on the stock.
+Several other analysts have also weighed in on CELC.
+HC Wainwright reaffirmed a “buy” rating and issued a $11.00 price objective (down from $19.00) on shares of Celcuity in a research note on Friday, May 8th.
+Craig Hallum started coverage on Celcuity in a research report on Monday, May 11th.
+They issued a “buy” rating for the company.

-Celcuity (NASDAQ:CELC) last issued its earnings results on Thursday, May 7th.
-The company reported ($0.22) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.20) by ($0.02).
-On average, equities analysts predict that Celcuity will post -0.81 earnings per share for the current year.
+Celcuity (NASDAQ:CELC) last released its quarterly earnings data on Thursday, May 7th.
+The company reported ($0.22) earnings per share for the quarter, missing the consensus estimate of ($0.20) by ($0.02).
+Equities research analysts forecast that Celcuity will post -0.81 EPS for the current fiscal year.

-Large investors have recently added to or reduced their stakes in the company.
-Wells Fargo & Company MN lifted its stake in Celcuity by 44.8% in the first quarter.
-Wells Fargo & Company MN now owns 15,001 shares of the company’s stock valued at $97,000 after buying an additional 4,641 shares during the period.
-Gagnon Securities LLC raised its position in shares of Celcuity by 14.9% during the first quarter.
-Gagnon Securities LLC now owns 196,877 shares of the company’s stock worth $1,280,000 after purchasing an additional 25,545 shares during the period.
+A number of institutional investors have recently bought and sold shares of the business.
+Frontier Wealth Management LLC raised its position in Celcuity by 1.5% in the first quarter.
+Frontier Wealth Management LLC now owns 732,606 shares of the company’s stock valued at $4,762,000 after purchasing an additional 10,501 shares during the last quarter.
+Gagnon Securities LLC raised its position in Celcuity by 14.9% in the first quarter.
+Gagnon Securities LLC now owns 196,877 shares of the company’s stock valued at $1,280,000 after purchasing an additional 25,545 shares during the last quarter.
 State Street Corp raised its position in shares of Celcuity by 4.3% during the first quarter.
-State Street Corp now owns 89,657 shares of the company’s stock worth $583,000 after purchasing an additional 3,683 shares during the period.
-Frontier Wealth Management LLC raised its position in shares of Celcuity by 1.5% during the first quarter.
-Frontier Wealth Management LLC now owns 732,606 shares of the company’s stock worth $4,762,000 after purchasing an additional 10,501 shares during the period.
+State Street Corp now owns 89,657 shares of the company’s stock worth $583,000 after acquiring an additional 3,683 shares during the last quarter.
+Renaissance Technologies LLC bought a new position in shares of Celcuity during the fourth quarter worth about $376,000.
 Finally, UBS Group AG raised its position in shares of Celcuity by 196.2% during the first quarter.
-UBS Group AG now owns 22,955 shares of the company’s stock worth $149,000 after purchasing an additional 15,204 shares during the period.
-Institutional investors own 22.22% of the company’s stock.
+UBS Group AG now owns 22,955 shares of the company’s stock worth $149,000 after acquiring an additional 15,204 shares during the last quarter.
+Hedge funds and other institutional investors own 22.22% of the company’s stock.

 Celcuity Inc, a cellular analysis company, discovers cancer sub-types and commercializes diagnostic tests to enhance the clinical outcomes of cancer patients treated with targeted therapies in the United States.
 The company's CELx diagnostic platform uses a patient's living tumor cells to identify the specific abnormal cellular process driving a patient's cancer and the targeted therapy that treats it.